 In times like cold and flu season and especially during a pandemic like COVID-19, properly washing and sanitizing your hands is even more important.

-To make it easier, we’ve compiled the top advice from the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), US Food & Drug Administration (FDA), our Grove Collaborative fellows, and doctors who specialize in hygiene and autoimmune function.
-Consider this your handy cheat sheet for the dirty on keeping your hands clean, preventing the spread of germs, and avoid getting sick.
+Come with us as we dig in to find out the real differences between soap and sanitizer and how to use both correctly.
+Plus, we’ve compiled the top advice from the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), U.S. Food & Drug Administration (FDA), our Grove Collaborative fellows, and doctors who specialize in hygiene and autoimmune function.